ioccc-src/winner/2024/ferguson1/README.md

 ``` <!---sh-->
     ./prog.alt

-    ./prog.alt2
+    ./prog.alt 55 # 55 = number of turns, default 21
+    ./prog.alt 42 6666 # 42 = number of turns (default 21), 6666 = hp (default 666)

+    ./prog.alt2 # submitted code with bug fix
 ```

 ## Judges' remarks:

 You will have to go to "Fun-Damentals" to understand the logic flow of this game.
-While you goto as many as 149 times and jump hundreds if not over one thousand times to travel from `main()` to a successful `exit(666)` you may have a devil of a time trying to figure out how this program actually does what it does.
+While the code might goto as many as 149 times to travel from `main()` to a successful `exit(666)` you may have a devil of a time trying to figure out how this program actually does what it does as it jumps hundreds if not thousands of times.

 Before you set off on your adventure to decode this program's logic, make sure you have enough food, ammo, clothes, oxen, and programming supplies.